Skip to main content

 Review the Holmes Center's Bag and Admission Policy

 Small, clear plastic bags, small clutch purses, individual seat cushions and medically necessary items are permitted.
+To speed up entry, guests should consider leaving bags and unnecessary items at home or in their vehicle.

 For the safety and enjoyment of all graduates and guests, please keep in mind the following: